-Lyrics may be positioned above the staff using one of two methods.
-The simplest (and preferred) method is to use the same syntax as above and explicitly specify the position of the lyrics:
+Lyrics may be positioned above a staff using one of two methods.
+The simplest (and preferred) method is to use the same syntax as described above, explicitly specifying the position of the lyrics.
+The argument to alignAboveContext is the name of a Staff context or one of its siblings (using Voice doesn't work).